 CBCT

-A CBCT machine allows for a dentist to see where structures such as nerves, blood vessels, and sinuses are.
-One cannot plan for the ideal location and angulation for dental implants without visualizing how much bone there is available, and where the nearest nerves and blood vessels are.
-Our has a CBCT onsite, so our patient don’t need to be referred out to another office for imaging.
+A CBCT (3D dental scan) allows the dentist to clearly see important structures such as nerves, blood vessels, and sinuses.
+This information is essential for planning the ideal position and angle for dental implants, since it shows how much bone is available and where critical anatomy lies.
+Our office has an onsite CBCT machine, so patients do not need to be referred elsewhere for imaging.

 FAQ’S